bow/abifpy/README.rst

     yummy._header     # tuple of extracted header values yummy._data       # string representation of file contents

 You can invoke the ``all_tags=True`` option when instantiating the class to get all tags available.
-These tags can then be viewed using as the ``yummy.tags`` attribute.
+These tags can then be viewed using with the ``yummy.tags`` attribute.
 Be warned that the module are only able to read data from the extracted tags above.
-If you want to make sense of the extra tags, I suggest reading the `official spec`_.
+If you want to make sense of the extra tags, refer to the `official spec`_.

 The module can be used with Biopython if it is installed.
 It provides the following methods::